 BBQ Burger 1/2 lb ($8.99) was a messy treat full of sauce and onions.
 Same great medium rare patty and lots of grease and juiciness.

-mini Burger 1/4 lb with cheddar ($5.49, $4.99 with no cheese) is big enough for many folks.
+Mini Burger 1/4 lb with cheddar ($5.49, $4.99 with no cheese) is big enough for many folks.
 A real quarter pounder with nice juicy quality meat.
-Lots of tomato and lettuce slices.
-Not really a mini in our book.
+Lots of fresh tomato and lettuce.
+Not a mini in our book.

 Kobe burger 1/2 lb ($11.49) with cheese was an expensive but worthwhile treat.
 Juicy and some real American Kobe flavors.
 3 slices of tomato and some lettuce made this a tall burger.
 A real Japanese A5 grade Kobe burger would cost triple digits!